-The report should summarize and assess the state of knowledge of all aspects of the above-outlined topic.
-The project team has to reflect the spectrum of leading research institutions in Austria and needs to be based on and open for contributions by the full community of relevant Austrian researchers and experts.
-This assessment report is expected to follow up and expand on the Austrian Climate Change Assessment Report (AAR14) and reflect (interim or final) results from ongoing IPCC reports as well as other related publications and assessments.
+The report should summarize and assess the state of knowledge and its uncertainties.
+The project team must reflect the spectrum of relevant scientific expertise.
+It needs to base the assessment on contributions from all relevant Austrian researchers and experts.
+This APCC Special Report is expected to build and expand on the Austrian Climate Change Assessment Report (AAR14) and reflect (interim or final) results from ongoing IPCC reports (i.e. AR6 WG2, Cross Chapter Paper 5: Mountains; AR6 SROCC, Chapter 2: Mountains) as well as other related publications and assessments.
+It is envisaged that it might become a distinct chapter of the upcoming Second Austrian Climate Change Assessment Report.

-The production process of the report must be given special attention.
-IPCC or APCC quality standards provide helpful guidelines.
-Involvement of international partners as reviewers and review editors is recommended.
+The production process of the report must be given special attention and follow IPCC as well as APCC technical and quality standard guidelines.
+The report must add significant value to other ongoing activities.
+Involvement of international partners as contributors (if applicable), reviewers and review editors is recommended.
 The dedicated budget for the Special Report is EUR 300.000,-.